-The Prep school follows an exciting broad, balanced and boy-centred curriculum, with specialist teachers providing expert tuition.
+The Prep school follows an exciting, broad and balanced curriculum, with specialist teachers providing expert tuition.
 There is ample provision of extra-curricular clubs to complement the core academic subjects.
 The school has a strong emphasis on STEAMED events (Science, Technology, Entrepreneurship, Art, Maths, Engineering, Design), and enrichment programmes involving the whole school are regularly factored into the curriculum.

 Outside the classroom, Sport, Music, Art and Drama are an integral part of school life; everyone has the opportunity to take part at whatever level, from enthusiastic team contributors to county-level competitors.